 The Lyctus beetle is not a friend of the average woodworker.
+Thankfully, we operate a ‘zero-waste woodworking’ policy:

-Upon discovering that the sapwood of some carefully selected London Plane had been attacked by this little beast, I decided to celebrate rather than curse its unwelcome intrusion.
+Upon discovering that the sapwood of some carefully selected London Plane had been attacked by this little beast, we decided to celebrate rather than curse its unwelcome intrusion.
 Planing the wood down the correct amount allowed the beetle’s travels through the timber to be revealed.
 These pathways were filled with liquid copper to highlight its exodus.

 The tambour has a sleek copper pull which mirrors the contours of the wood.
 Rising up, it disappears within the cabinet to reveal adjustable London Plane shelves.